OpenBiohazard2/openbiohazard2.github.io/_posts/2023-04-20-kendo-gen-shop.md

 1. ScriptThread 1 runs starting function 1 and calls function 3 to set bit array values.
 The purpose is unknown.
 2. ScriptThread 2 runs starting function 5 and calls function 6 four times to run MemberSet() for zombies.
 The purpose is unknown.
 3. ScriptThread 3 runs starting function 8.
-The camera view is changed to camera 5 and the player position is set to (X=-15312, Y=0, Z=-13362).
+The camera view is changed to camera 5 and initializes the player's position.

 No more script threads will run until the player steps into a trigger zone, which will trigger the cutscene with Kendo.